Building A Budget With Allocations - All Flexibility Levels

 Classroom teacher requirements | Classroom teachers for all grade levels | Classroom teachers for all grade levels; all content areas | Teachers for each six groups of study | Teachers for each six groups of study |

-World Language/CAS requirement (This position has been filled by the IB Coordinator, a volunteer teacher, or a TLI position- this varies by school) | At least 1.0 FTE World Language teacher | At least 2 World Language teachers (must service the whole school, the entire year) | At least two World Language teachers to service MYP | CAS Coordinator (project for IB Diploma candidates at Eastern and Banneker) |
+World Language teacher(s) | At least 1.0 FTE World Language teacher | At least two World Language teachers (must service the whole school, the entire year) | At least two World Language teachers to service MYP | At least two World Language teachers to service DP (can be the same as MYP if IB language requirements are met) |

-Additional staffing requirement | Art Education: Physical, Art and Music teacher | Arts, Physical Education, Technology staff | Personal Project Coordinator (IB Coordinator supports either a teacher or librarian who takes on this role) | Extended Essay Supervisor (IB Coordinator supports either a teacher or librarian who takes on this role) |
+Additional staffing requirement | Arts, Physical Education, and Music teachers | Arts, Physical Education, and Technology staff | Personal Project Coordinator (IB Coordinator supports either a teacher or librarian who takes on this role) | Extended Essay supervisor (IB Coordinator supports either a teacher or librarian who takes on this role) |

-School Librarian requirement | School Librarian | School Librarian | N/A (Serviced by Diploma Programme) | School Librarian |
+School Librarian requirement | School Librarian | School Librarian | N/A (serviced by Diploma Programme) | School Librarian |

 The following chart describes what is funded in the “IB Funds” line allocated to schools.
+Central Services is responsible for managing procurement through IBO and IBMA for annual fees and IBO trainings.
+All other IB funds are managed by schools.

 Central Support